 I’ve read a lot of books in the last couple of years.
-These helped me to understand more about the Christian church.
+These books helped me clarify and contextualize my thinking about “eschatology,” the study of things to come and the end times.
 I believe that each of these would be valuable to you, for varying reasons.
 I’ve included the Amazon blurb for each, as well as a link to the Amazon listing for the book.

 “That All Shall Be Saved: Heaven, Hell, and Universal Salvation” by David Bentley Hart